“This post may contain affiliate links. Please read my disclosure for more info.

 It’s great to take the initiative to finally write out a budget.
 You’re taking one of the most important steps toward getting your financial house in order.
 But your first crack at estimating your expenses may be missing the mark.
-In fact, it’s almost certain that your initial estimate will need some tweaking.
+In fact, it’s almost certain that your initial estimate will need some tweaking to make your budget work.

 Creating a budget that works for you will probably take a few months of carefully tracking your money.
 Here’s what may be sabotaging it, and how to fix it.